urbanjost/M_CLI2/README.md

   (rget(3f),sget(3f),iget(3f) ...) that allow you to use a simple function-based interface.

-  Less frequently used are special routines for when you want to use fixed length character variables.
-CHARACTER variables or fixed-size arrays instead of the allocatable variables are best used with get_args(3f)).
+  Less frequently used are special routines for when you want to use fixed length CHARACTER variables or fixed-size arrays instead of the allocatable variables.
+These require routines that start with "GET_ARGS".

+## That is usually it

   Now when you call the program all the values in the prototype should be updated using values from the command line and queried and ready